Léoville-Barton - La Réserve de Léoville-Barton 2007

 About the estate:

-Although Irishman Thomas Barton established his wine trading business in Chartrons in 1725, it was not until 1821 that his grandson Hugh acquired Château Langoa, followed in 1826 by part of the former Léoville estate, which was established in the early 17th century and divided into several parts during the Revolution.
-The estate has remained in the Barton family ever since (Lilian Barton-Sartorius since 2006) and its 51 hectares of vines extend south of the village of Saint-Julien.
-There is no residence or cellar here; vinification and aging take place at Langoa.
+Although the Irishman Thomas Barton established his wine trading business in Les Chartrons in 1725, it was not until 1821 that his grandson Hugh acquired Château Langoa, and then, in 1826, part of the former Léoville estate—a property founded in the early 17th century and divided into several parts during the Revolution.
+The estate has remained in the Barton family ever since (owned by Lilian Barton-Sartorius since 2006), with its 51 hectares of vineyards stretching south of the village of Saint-Julien.
+There is no residence or winery here; winemaking and aging take place at Langoa.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France